Camargue: Flora and fauna

 The Camargue is home to more than 400 species of birds and has been identified as an Important Bird Area (IBA) by BirdLife International.
 Its brine ponds provide one of the few European habitats for the greater flamingo.
-The marshes are also a prime habitat for many species of insects, notably (and notoriously) some of the most ferocious mosquitos to be found anywhere in France.
+The marshes are also a prime habitat for many species of insects.
 Camargue horses (Camarguais) roam the extensive marshlands, along with Camargue cattle.

 The native flora of the Camargue have adapted to the saline conditions.
 Sea lavender and glasswort flourish, along with tamarisks and reeds.

 Regional park

 Officially established as a regional park and nature reserve in 1970, the Parc naturel régional de Camargue covers 820 km2.
 This territory is some of the most natural and most protected in all of Europe.
 A roadside museum provides background on flora, fauna, as well as the history of the area.

 Human influence

 Humans have lived in the Camargue for millennia, greatly affecting it with drainage schemes, dykes, rice paddies and salt pans.
 Much of the outer Camargue has been drained for agricultural purposes.

 The Camargue has an eponymous horse breed, the white Camarguais.
 Camargue horses are ridden by the gardians (cowboys), who rear the region's cattle for fighting bulls for regional use and for export to Spain, as well as sheep.
 Many of these animals are raised in semi-feral conditions, allowed to roam through the Camargue within a manade, or free-running herd.
 They are periodically rounded up for culling, medical treatment, or other events.